plotly/dash-bio/CONTRIBUTING.md

 of your component and how it interacts with Dash.

 ##### Components
 Components can either be created using React, or they can be written in pure Python.
+React components are written in `src/lib/components` before being compiled into Python components that are in the `dash_bio` folder.
+Python components are written in `dash_bio/component_factory/` and must be imported in `dash_bio/__init__.py`.

 ##### Demo applications
 Instead of creating standalone Dash apps for each component, there is a file